 Set the Instant Pot to run at high pressure for ZERO minutes.
 Yes, zero, none, nada… zero minutes.

-By the time everything inside the pot comes to pressure, the veggies are cooked through.
+By the time everything inside the pot comes to pressure, the veggies will be perfectly tender.
 If the Instant Pot was set to cook any longer, the vegetables would become mushy, which is something we definitely do not want.

-After it’s come to pressure, quick release the pressure, then stir in room temperature half-and-half, and the cheese in batches, until it is all melted into the soup.
+After it’s come to pressure, quick release the pressure and remove the lid.
+Stir in room temperature half-and-half, and the cheese in batches, until it is all melted into the soup.
 Don’t forget to taste test and adjust the salt levels, since you weren’t able to while cooking.

 What to Serve with Broccoli Cheese Soup

 It’s a big given that broccoli cheese soup has got to be served with some sort of carb.
-Think: a hearty slice of sourdough bread, drop biscuits, or homemade flatbread
+Think: a hearty slice of sourdough bread, drop biscuits or homemade flatbread.
+And if you need even more added texture, top it with homemade croutons!

 More Vegetarian Soup Recipes to Love: